DiRaltvein/memory-corruption-examples/README.md

   - analyzed was not header file itself but rather one of the examples (samples/file_open_sample.c) that directly called vulnerable function.
 Only error notifications from tinydir.h file were taken into account when composing the table
 - 5\*
   - analyzed function mg_resolve_from_hosts_file was isolated
+- 6\*
+  - New commands.
+Ikos/Symbiotic are fine